-All available channels are listed in the Channel Setup menu, which describes how each channel can be accessed and which serves as the gateway for editing, copying and deleting channels.
+All available channels are listed in the Channel Setup menu (Figure 3.10), which describes how each channel can be accessed and which serves as the gateway for editing, copying and deleting channels.

-Press Menu from the presentation level to display the Main menu.
-To display the Channel Setup menu, press 3, or move the highlight to the Channel Setup option and press .
+From the presentation level press Menu to display the Main menu.
+To display the Channel Setup menu, press 3, or move the highlight to the Channel Setup option and press Interpretation.
 The Channel Setup menu will appear (see sample at right), with the active channel highlighted.

+Figure 3.10.
 All Channels Appear in the Channel Setup Menu

 WHAT APPEARS IN CHANNEL SETUP MENU?
-This menu lists all channels defined so far and indicates where they are connected on the input panel.
+This menu lists all channels defined so far and indicates where they connect on the projector's rear input panel.
 The far left column lists channel numbers currently defined.
-The values in the far right columns indicate horizontal and vertical frequencies-if someone has defined a name for this channel, it appears here instead.
-Remaining columns contain details pertaining to each channel setup, such as its switcher number (always 0 = projector), slot location, a variety of icons indicating access to each channel, and an abbreviated description of each signal type.
-See Editing a Channel Setup for details.
+The values in the far right columns indicate horizontal and vertical frequencies-if a user has defined a name for this channel, it appears here instead.
+Remaining columns contain details pertaining to each channel setup, such as its switcher number (always 0 = projector), slot location (01-08), a variety of icons indicating access to each channel, and an abbreviated description of each signal type.
+Refer to Editing a Channel Setup for details.

-NOTE: If you have more than a handful of channels, use and to see the remaining channels not visible in the initial display of channels.
+NOTE: If you have more than a handful of channels, use $\blacksquare$ and $\boxdot$ to see the remaining channels not visible in the initial display of channels.

-SIGNAL TYPE - Either channel list, whether the harmonic key list or the Channel Setup menu, identifies signal types in a shortened form as defined below.
+SIGNAL TYPE - Either channel list, whether the han key list or the Channel Setup menu, identifies signal types in a shortened form as defined below.
 These descriptors indicate what signal information the projector uses to identify a match for a given channel, and are preceded by either an "i" (interlaced signals) or "p" (progressive signal").
 See Table 3.2.